ajmal017/Stock-2/readme.md

 ## Running the tests

-You can run the tests of each service through "npm run test:local" or pytest.
+You can run the tests of each service through "npm run test" or pytest.

 ### Break down of testing